iainm342/milestone-2/README.md

 ### <ins>COLOURS</ins> ###

-A red (#fa0606) colour for the Navigation Bar, Footer, all Buttons and the Accordion to maintain a consistent feel throughout.
-An other colours used were picked from the base colour to ensure a flow was visible throughout the site.
+A red (#fa0606) colour for the Navigation Bar and a complimentary red colour (#fb3838) for Footer, main Buttons and the Accordion to maintain a consistent feel throughout.
+The colours used were picked from the base colour (#fa0606) using [0to255](https://www.0to255.com/) to ensure there is visible flow throughout the site.
 The decision to use this simple colour scheme was taken from my observation that businesses such as Virgin Media and Vodafone are easily recognisable due to similar colour choices in their brand identities.

 ### <ins>WIREFRAMES</ins> ###